Classical and quantum random-walk centrality measures in multilayer networks: Introduction

-In the present paper, we use the framework of Ref.~\cite{sole2016random} to compare several classical and quantum random-walk-based centrality measures on multilayer networks.
+In the present paper, we use the framework of Ref.~\cite{sole2016random} and compare several classical and quantum random-walk-based centrality measures on multilayer networks.
 Our paper proceeds as follows.
 In Sec.~\ref{sec:multilayer}, we give an overview of the mathematical formulation of multilayer networks.
 We then derive the evolution equations of CRWs and CTQWs on multilayer networks in Sec.~\ref{sec:cl_q_walks}.
 In Sec.~\ref{sec:centralities}, we use these evolution equations to define classical and quantum versions of random-walk-occupation centrality, PageRank centrality, betweenness centrality, and closeness centrality.
-In Sec.~\ref{sec:numerics}, we calculate these centrality measures for a variety of synthetic and empirical multilayer networks and examine correlations between random-walk and geodesic betweenness and closeness centrality.
+In Sec.~\ref{sec:numerics}, we calculate these centrality measures for a variety of synthetic and empirical multilayer networks.
+We also examine correlations between (1) random-walk and geodesic versions of betweenness centrality and (2) between random-walk and geodesic versions of closeness centralities.
 We conclude our study in Sec.~\ref{sec:conclusion}.
-Our source code is available at~\cite{GitLab}.
+Our source code (and additional information on parallelization methods) is publicly available at~\cite{GitLab}.